All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Long-term safety data: Extended use data from large human populations is limited.

-• Dose-response studies: Optimal dosing for specific conditions has not been established through dose-ranging trials.
+• Dose-response studies: Optimal dosing for specific conditions hasn't been established through dose-ranging trials.

-• Bioavailability data: Precise bioavailability figures for oral GHK-Cu are not well characterized.
+• Bioavailability data: Precise bioavailability figures for oral GHK-Cu aren't well characterized.

 • Mechanism specificity: The sheer breadth of GHK-Cu's gene modulation makes it challenging to attribute specific clinical outcomes to specific pathways.